linz/imagery/docs/usage.md

 1. On the "Insert" ribbon, select "Connections" then "Cloud Store" then "New Cloud Storage Connection".

     ![ArcGIS Pro New Cloud Storage Connection](img/usage/arcgis_pro_new_cloud_connection.png)
-2. In the "Create Cloud Storage Connection" dialog, add a "Connection File Name" e.g. `New Zealand Imagery`, "Servicer Provider" as `AMAZON`, "Bucket Name" as `nz-imagery`, "Region" as `Asia Pacific (Sydney)` and "Service Endpoint" as `s3.ap-southeast-2.amazon.com`.
+2. In the "Create Cloud Storage Connection" dialog, add a "Connection File Name" e.g. `New Zealand Imagery`, "Service Provider" as `AMAZON`, "Bucket Name" as `nz-imagery`, "Region" as `Asia Pacific (Sydney)` and "Service Endpoint" as `s3.ap-southeast-2.amazon.com`.
 3. Because this is a Public Bucket, add a "Provider Option" with "Name" of `AWS_NO_SIGN_REQUEST` and "Value" of `YES`.
 This means that you won't need an Access Key ID or Secret Access Key.

     ![ArcGIS Pro Cloud Storage Connection Details](img/usage/arcgis_pro_connection_details.png)